-Over the last few days you may have seen the upsetting news that, following a ruling by the High Court, that NHS England will require trans children and young people aged under 16 using the Tavistock clinic’s Gender Identity Development Service (GIDS) to obtain a court order before being prescribed puberty blockers.
+Following a ruling by the High Court in 2020, NHS England require trans children and young people aged under 16 using the Tavistock clinic’s Gender Identity Development Service (GIDS) to obtain a court order before being prescribed puberty blockers.
 We’re aware that this has raised some questions for local authorities, children and young people’s organisations, schools, LGBTQ+ youth groups, and parents and carers, so we wanted to share our Stonewall statement on the High Court ruling on puberty blockers with you.

 For decades, puberty blockers have been used to pause puberty for children experiencing precocious puberty.
 They also play a vital role in helping to alleviate the distress many trans children and young people experience and offer much-needed time for questioning children and young people to explore their identity.
 Denying this vital support is not a neutral act and can be deeply harmful to trans children and young people.
 We’re getting in touch with all of our stakeholders to let you know that, as always, we’re here for you and the children and young people you support.